Dulwich Hill: Modern transport

 Modern public transport to the area comprises one railway station, four light rail stops and several bus routes.

 Dulwich Hill railway station is located on Wardell Road, in the southern part of the suburb.
-The station is serviced by the Bankstown Line of the Sydney Trains network which provides reasonably frequent services to the Sydney CBD and south-western suburbs.
+Since 30 September 2024, it has been serviced by light rail and bus services only, pending conversion of the Bankstown railway line to Sydney Metro standards.
+Once these works are complete, Dulwich Hill will gain Metro North West & Bankstown Line services to the Sydney CBD, replacing the previous Sydney Trains service.

-The Inner West Light Rail includes four stations located in the suburb.
-These are - Dulwich Hill (adjacent to the railway station), Dulwich Grove (between New Canterbury Road and Hercules Street), Arlington (adjacent to Johnson Park near Constitution Road) and Waratah Mills (near Davis Street).
-Access to the city is quicker by the heavy rail Bankstown Line, but the light rail may be used for some cross-regional journeys.
-The service also interchanges with Lewisham railway station on the Inner West & Leppington Line.
+The Inner West Light Rail starts at Dulwich Hill railway station and includes three other stations in the suburb: Dulwich Grove (between New Canterbury Road and Hercules Street), Arlington (adjacent to Johnson Park near Constitution Road) and Waratah Mills (near Davis Street).
+Light rail services continue to the Sydney CBD, though via a more indirect route than the Bankstown railway line.

 The 426, 428 and 412 routes provide bus connections between Dulwich Hill and the Sydney CBD.
 The 426 is the suburb's main bus route, starting at the corner of Marrickville and New Canterbury Roads and running along Marrickville Road towards Marrickville.
 The 428 service runs from Canterbury station along New Canterbury Road towards Petersham.
 Both routes merge at Enmore and proceed to the city via King Street, Newtown.
 The 412 runs from Campsie to the city.
 It comes up Wardell Road, passing Dulwich Hill railway station, before running along the south side of the railway and proceeding up Livingstone Road towards Marrickville and Petersham.
 In the CBD, all routes proceed up Elizabeth Street and terminate at Martin Place.

 Other routes serving the suburb are the 445, 418 and 425.
 The 445 routes run from Campsie station to Balmain via Leichhardt, following the same route as the 428 through Dulwich Hill.
 The 418 between Bondi Junction and Burwood via Ashfield follows the same route as 426 between Marrickville and Dulwich Hill shops, before swinging on to New Canterbury Road, and then south to Hurlstone Park Station.
 The 425 follows the same route as the 426 to Marrickville, before heading to Tempe.
 It only operates during daytime hours on weekdays and Saturdays.
 All routes are operated by Transit Systems.